spack/spack-tutorial/tutorial_basics.rst

 dependencies of their own.
 Installing more complex packages can take days or weeks even for an experienced user.
-Although we've done a binary installation for the tutorial, a source installation of trilinos using Spack takes about 3 hours (depending on the system), but only 20 seconds of programmer time.
+Although we've done a binary installation for the tutorial, a source installation of Trilinos using Spack takes about 3 hours (depending on the system), but only 20 seconds of programmer time.

 Spack manages consistency of the entire DAG.
-Every MPI dependency will be satisfied by the same configuration of MPI, etc. If we install ``trilinos`` again specifying a dependency on our previous HDF5 built with ``mpich``:
+Every MPI dependency will be satisfied by the same configuration of MPI, etc. If we install Trilinos again specifying a dependency on our previous HDF5 built with MPICH:

 .. literalinclude:: outputs/basics/trilinos-hdf5.out
    :language: console

-We see that every package in the trilinos DAG that depends on MPI now uses ``mpich``.
+We see that every package in the Trilinos DAG that depends on MPI now uses MPICH.

 .. literalinclude:: outputs/basics/find-d-trilinos.out
    :language: console

 As we discussed before, the ``spack find -d`` command shows the dependency information as a tree.
-While that is often sufficient, many complicated packages, including trilinos, have dependencies that cannot be fully represented as a tree.
+While that is often sufficient, many complicated packages, including Trilinos, have dependencies that cannot be fully represented as a tree.
 Again, the ``spack graph`` command shows the full DAG of the dependency information.